hadwi537/UniGuideOnline/README.md

 #### Setup Webservers

-To setup the webservers we first navigate to the EC2 console at https://us-east-1.console.aws.amazon.com/ec2/ and select $launch instance$.
+To setup the webservers we first navigate to the EC2 console at https://us-east-1.console.aws.amazon.com/ec2/ and select launch instance.
 First, choose the Amazon Linux 2 AMI with a t2.micro instance and a specified key pair.
 Then create a new security group that allows SSH traffic from myIP, HTTP, HTTPS and custom TCP connections on port 3000 for IPv4 and IPv6 from the internet.
 This ensures that web users can connect to the React webserver that runs on port 3000.
 Note that the myIP reference will have to be updated periodically.

 Then we assign elastic IPs to the instances using the Elastic IPs tab under Network and Security.
 To do this, simply select `Allocate Elastic IP address` and assign each webserver to different Elastic IPs.